MicrosoftDocs/VBA-Docs/api/Access.Application.AppIcon.md

 # Application.AppIcon property (Access)

-You can use the **AppIcon** property to specify the name of the bitmap (.bmp) or icon (.ico) file that contains the application's icon.
+Use the **AppIcon** property to specify the name of the bitmap (.bmp) or icon (.ico) file that contains the application's icon.
 For example, you can use the **AppIcon** property to specify a .bmp file that contains a picture of an automobile to represent an automotive parts application.

 ## Syntax